mhus/mhus-docker/mhus-build/readme.md

 ## Remove
 ```
-docker stop mhus-deploy
+docker stop mhus-build
-docker rm mhus-deploy
+docker rm mhus-build
-docker rmi mhus-deploy
+docker rmi mhus-build
 ```

 ## Extend

-To add more deploy scripts you need to create your own Dockerfile and inherit this container image.
+To add more build scripts you need to create your own Dockerfile and inherit this container image.
 Copy the additional build scripts in the build folder

 ```
-FROM mhus/mhus-deploy
+FROM mhus/mhus-build

 COPY build /home/user/build/